Tinkoff/utils.js/README.md

 # Tinkoff Utils
-JavaScript utility library for simplifying work with data, functions, promises, etc.
+JavaScript utility library with the primary task to simplify work with data, functions, promises, and more.
-The main goals of the library are modularity, functional style, performance, simplicity.
+The main goals of the library are modularity, functional style, performance, and simplicity.

 ## Example
-Install
+Installation
 ```bash
 $ npm i --save @tinkoff/utils
 ```

-Used
+Usage
 ```javascript
 import pathOr from '@tinkoff/utils/object/pathOr';
 import compose from '@tinkoff/utils/function/compose';